asolisc/Financial-DW-Workshop/README.md

 ## Instructor

 Alexis Solis is a graduated financial data scientist with a passion for financial data and statistical methods.
-After completing his MSc he combined his expertise in Finance with his newly acquired knowledge of Data Science tools to create complex data pipelines at a USD $100 Million AUM hedge fund based in Monterrey and conduct proprietary research regarding the local and global Equity markets at GBM.
+After completing his MSc he combined his expertise in Finance with his recently acquired knowledge of Data Science tools to create complex data pipelines at Lambda Capital, a USD $100 Million AUM hedge fund based in Monterrey, and conduct proprietary research regarding the local and global Equity markets at GBM, a financial services firm based in Mexico City.
 He has worked for several global firms, such as UBS AG, S&P Global, Itaú BBA, and GBM.
-Alexis holds a BSc in Finance from ITAM and a MSc in Data Science from ITAM.
+Alexis holds a BSc in Finance from ITAM, a MSc in Data Science from ITAM, and is currently a CFA Level III candidate.

 -----